drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/uv.png){: loading=lazy }
 ##### Ultraviolet (UV)

-Absorption or emission of ultraviolet or visible light by a molecule depends on electronic transitions between molecular orbital energy levels in the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/ultraviolet-uv-45f6c8b6'><i class='fa fa-play' aria-hidden='true'></i></button>Absorption or emission of ultraviolet or visible light by a molecule depends on electronic transitions between molecular orbital energy levels in the molecule.
 UV spectra can be used to identify an unknown compound by comparative analyses.
 It is not used to identify the presence of functional groups, but rather to show relationships as conjugation.
 UV spectra may be also used to determine the concentration of a compound in a mixture.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer